AdamMooers/upsilon/doc/docker.md

 Run `litex_term /dev/ttyUSB1`.
 You should get messages in the window with the TFTP server that the FPGA has connected to the server.
 Eventually you will get a login prompt: you have sucessfully loaded Upsilon onto your FPGA.

+## Copy Library

+Run `make copy` to copy the Micropython Upsilon library to the FPGA.
+After this the modules `comm` and `mmio` are available when running scripts in `/root`.